zing-y/FindRefuge/README.md

 # FindRefuge
-FindRefuge is an international locater web page.
+FindRefuge is an international locator web page.